The terms fitness coach and personal trainer are often used interchangeably, but they mean different things.

 The primary responsibilities of a personal trainer are:

-• Technique instructions.
-A trainer must stay close to the client during training sessions to instruct them how to perform each movement, teach them about common errors, and ensure the trainee lifts weights with good form.
+- Technique instructions.
+A trainer must stay close to the client during training sessions to instruct them how to perform each movement, teach them about common mistakes, and ensure the trainee lifts weights with proper form.

 Try Hevy Coach